home-assistant/home-assistant.io/source/_integrations/fritz.markdown

 ## Additional info

-### Device Profile
+### Parental control

-Device profiles are designed for advanced users, thus they are disabled by default.
+Parental control switches are designed for advanced users, thus they are disabled by default.
 You need to enable the wanted entities manually.

 ### Device Tracker